Admonio

-Admonio Vicente Gomes (born 10 November 1993), simply known as Admonio, is a Bissau-Guinean professional footballer who plays for Spanish club UCAM Murcia CF as a central defender.
+Admonio Vicente Gomes (born 10 November 1993), simply known as Admonio, is a Bissau-Guinean professional footballer who plays for Gibraltarian club Europa as a central defender.

 Club career

 Admonio was born in Bissau, but moved to La Mojonera, Almería, Andalusia at early age.
 A La Mojonera CF youth graduate, he made his first team debut on 9 September 2012, starting in a 0–0 Regional Preferente home draw against CD Viator.

 Admonio scored his first senior goal on 28 October 2012, netting the opener in a 3–1 away defeat of Ciudad Las Marinas.
 On 18 November, he scored a brace in a 3–3 draw at Comarca Nascimneto.

 In July 2013, Admonio moved to fellow fifth division side Berja CF. Roughly one year later, after being a regular starter, he moved to CD El Ejido in Tercera División.

 On 4 July 2016, after achieving promotion to Segunda División B, Admonio renewed his contract for a further year.
 On 19 July of the following year, he signed for Linares Deportivo in the fourth division.

 On 3 July 2018, Admonio agreed to a contract with third division side Unionistas de Salamanca CF. He further extended his contract with the club on 22 August, being an undisputed starter.

 On 9 January 2019, Admonio agreed to a deal with Segunda División side CD Numancia, effective as of 1 July.
 He only made his professional debut on 21 June of the following year, replacing Curro Sánchez late into a 0–2 away loss against CF Fuenlabrada.

 On 28 September 2020, after suffering relegation, Admonio joined UCAM Murcia CF in the third division.